Resident’s Guidebook for Sevas student homes

 Tenants need to supply a computer, a network adapter and a network cable between the computer and WLAN router (or a plug on the wall in a room, if there is an ethernet network in the building).

-Tenants are responsible to renew router.
+Tenants are responsible to buy or renew router.

 There are old routers (label: Owner Kiinteistö Oy Marttilan kortteeri), which Sevas do not maintain anymore.